siddharthML/Gen-AI-Projects/1_Agentic_AI/README.md

-In this repo I have the code for two agentic frameworks:
+In this repo I have the code for two agentic AI frameworks:

 1) Crew AI
 2) Autogen